otrv4/otrv4/otrv4.md

 Old MAC keys are keys from already received messages and that will no longer be used to verify the authenticity of that message.
-We reveal them in order to provide [forgeability of messages](#forging-transcripts): once MAC keys are revealed, anyone can modify an OTR message and still have it appear valid.
+We reveal them in order to provide [forgeability of messages](#forging-transcripts): once MAC keys are revealed, anyone can modify an OTR message and still have it appear as valid.

 A MAC key is added to `mac_keys_to_reveal` list after a participant has verified the message associated with that MAC key.
+They are also added if the session is expired or when the storage of message keys gets deleted, and the MAC keys for messages that have not arrived are derived.

 Old MAC keys are formatted as a list of 64-byte concatenated values.
 The first data message sent every ratchet reveals them.

 ## Fragmentation